 The Eye of the Storm

 Walking on Water images began as Fujimura’s elegy to the victims of March 11, 2011 Tohoku Great Earthquake and Tsunami, and now has become an emblem of the "cries of our earth, cries of our hearts".
-The paintings are featured as main pieces to commemorate the 20th commemoration of 9/11/01, and the 10th commemoration of 3/11/11 at the Highline Nine Gallery in September, 2021.
+The paintings are featured as main pieces to commemorate the 20th commemoration of 9/11/01, and the 10th commemoration of 3/11/11 at the Highline Nine Gallery in September, 2021 and was part of a major exhibit at Martha Berry Museum in early 2023.

 The series had continued as a collaboration with visionary composer and avant-garde percussionist Susie Ibarra (Listen to her album Walking on Water, which was composed in response to Fujimura's earlier Walking on Water series).
 Ibarra took an underwater microphone to Himalayan hills, to record the sound of glaciers breaking and melting, and uses that as the immersive backdrop to her composition.
 (Listen to the interview with Susie by Culture Care Creative team, "Light Through the Cracks by clicking on this link).
 Walking on Water, therefore now, has become an elegy to the climate change crisis, as well as an homage to human resilience of hope in dire circumstances.
 Fujimura and Ibarra hope to install the paintings and the music in a series of museums and sacred spaces, as a way to create a generative path toward a future renewal.
 Therefore, it is fitting that Fujimura's Walking on Water pieces were installed during the superstorm Ida.